8 Kinds of Illegal Police Stops

 Turn on your local news during the holiday, and you might find a feel-good story about the police.
 For example, they may stop motorists to give them a turkey or a Christmas gift.
 Even though it might seem like a nice gesture, the truth is that the police cannot stop a motorist without a reason related to law enforcement.

-If they have a reason to believe that you committed a traffic offense, they can surprise you with a turkey instead of a ticket.
+If they have a reason to believe that you committed a traffic offense, they can surprise you with a turkey instead of a traffic ticket.
 However, they cannot stop a law-abiding motorist without suspicion of a traffic violation.

 7. Anonymous Tips